JakuJ/minecraft-clone/README.md

 ## What works

 * Creating and removing grass blocks
-* Chunks (naive, really just 3D arrays of pointers to Cubes)
+* Chunks (naive, really just 3D arrays of pointers to Blocks)
 * A quad tree for storing and lazy creation of chunks
 * A free-floating camera